-- Privileged Motions
+- > Privileged motions.

-- Subsidiary Motions
+- > Subsidiary motions.

-- Incidental Motions
+- > Incidental motions.

-There is a fourth category of motions that RONR calls motions that bring business back to the assembly.
+There is a fourth category of motions that Robert's Rules of Order Newly Revised calls motions that bring business back to the assembly.

 Examples of all the motions are presented, in order of precedence, in the chart found on pages 10-11.